WonderOrchards/w-o-b/README.md

 # Wonder Orchards Database (alpha-v2.2)

 This repository is the **beta-phase database** for **Wonder Orchards**,
-a nonprofit organization dedicated to planting orchards for everyone to enjoy and benefit from.
+a nonprofit organization dedicated to planting fruit trees and orchards for everyone to enjoy and benefit from.

 ---